adilkoondhar/todolist-practice/README.md

 - Mark as Complete: Check off tasks once they're finished to maintain an up-to-date list of accomplishments.
 - Delete To-Do Items: Delete list item by marking it as complete.
 - Persistent Storage: Your to-do items are stored in a MongoDB database, ensuring data integrity and accessibility.

+## Technologies Used
+- **CSS:** Custom styling is implemented using CSS to create an aesthetically pleasing design.